usnistgov/5G-NR-LTE-Sidelink-Capacity-Estimator/README.md

 The values in each chart are always plotted in the order they appear in their corresponding result table.

+While the Charts tab provides a convenient way for users to visualize the results, users could export the data outside of the tool for further processing and chart generation.

 ## Command Line Interface
 In addition to the graphical user interface, there is the option to pass in the values for each input, and have the estimated data rate